ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 ZK-rollups publish state data for every transaction processed off-chain to Ethereum.
 With this data, it is possible for individuals or businesses to reproduce the rollup’s state and validate the chain themselves.
 Ethereum makes this data available to all participants of the network as `calldata`.

-ZK-rollups don’t actually need to publish a lot of transaction data on-chain since validity proofs already verify the authenticity of state transitions.
-Nonetheless, storing data on-chain is still important for many reasons.
-Putting state data on-chain allows anyone to rebuild the L2 chain's state and produce batches, preventing malicious operators from arbitrarily freezing the chain.
+ZK-rollups don’t need to publish much transaction data on-chain because validity proofs already verify the authenticity of state transitions.
+Nevertheless, storing data on-chain is still important because it allows permissionless, independent verification of the L2 chain's state which in turn allows anyone to submit batches of transactions, preventing malicious operators from censoring or freezing the chain.

-Besides, users cannot interact with the rollup if operators don't publish data on-chain.
-An inability to access state data means users cannot know the state of their accounts or initiate transactions (e.g., withdrawals) based on state updates.
+On-chain is required for users to interact with the rollup.
+Without access to state data users cannot query their account balance or initiate transactions (e.g., withdrawals) that rely on state information.

 ### Transaction finality {#transaction-finality}